Abuse and neglect of children KSS 5

 Pre-birth risk assessments considers how information should be shared between agencies and how to assess need indicators and protective factors.

-If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you prepare for NAAS.
-There are quizzes on research, practice and the law around , and .
-You can also take a quiz and practice decision-making using our case scenario about .
+If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you test your knowledge.
+There are quizzes on research, practice and the law around neglect, child sexual abuse and child sexual exploitation.
+You can also take a quiz and practice decision-making using our case scenario about safeguarding disabled children.